 Our hormone health and nutrition experts explain the best foods to reach for and avoid during menopause to manage and avoid symptoms.

-MenoFriend® is the fastest growing natural alternative to HRT, which can also be taken alongside HRT to relieve symptoms of menopause where HRT doesn't.
+MenoFriend® is the #1 natural remedy for relieving menopause symptoms.
+MenoFriend® is also a natural alternative to HRT, and can be taken alongside HRT to relieve symptoms where HRT doesn't.
 An acclaimed plant-based formula, 88% of MenoFriend users enjoy relief from all or some of their symptoms.

 It's important for all employees to feel safe, valued and respected.
 In some countries there is a stigma surrounding menopause, it is therefore even more important that companies are explicit about supporting employees and there is a clear and accessible pathway to seek help.

 First, decide if your organisation will have a separate guide or whether the menopause policy will be embedded into existing company policy documents.

 Second, decide on where the policy will be displayed to be accessible for all should an employee require menopause support.
 This could be by publishing the menopause policy on the company's intranet, within an employee welcome pack and/or a company-wide email.
 Distribution is up to you and will be different for each organisation.